-Richard Alexander Hudnut was born in Philadelphia in 1856 but because his family moved to Brooklyn soon after his birth he attended schools there, later enrolling at the Brooklyn Polytechnic Institute.
-While Richard was growing up his father, Alexander Hudnut [c1830-1900], operated a series of drug stores, first in Court Street, Brooklyn, then on the junction of Fulton and Washington Streets.
+Richard Alexander Hudnut was born in Philadelphia in 1856 but as his family moved to Brooklyn soon after his birth he attended schools there, later enrolling at the Brooklyn Polytechnic Institute.
+While Richard was growing up his father, Alexander Hudnut [c.1830-1900], operated a series of drug stores, first in Court Street, Brooklyn, then on the junction of Fulton and Washington Streets.
 The Court Street drug store opened in 1855, the year before Richard’s birth, so it is possible that Alexander’s wife, Margaret Parker, remained in Philadelphia until Richard, the first of six children, was born, or until Alexander had established the business in Brooklyn and secured suitable accommodation.
 The family lived in Brooklyn while Richard was growing up but later built a new home in Llewellyn Park, West Orange, New Jersey where they remained until 1889.

-In 1867, Alexander Hudnut opened a pharmacy in the new Herald Building on the corner of Ann Street and Broadway; it had been erected in 1866 on the site of the Barnum’s Museum which had burnt to the ground in 1865.
+In 1867, Alexander Hudnut opened a pharmacy in the new Herald Building on the corner of Ann Street and Broadway erected in 1866 on the site of the Barnum’s Museum which had burnt to the ground in 1865.
 Alexander inaugurated the idea of the all-night drug store and Hudnut’s Pharmacy soon became the meeting place for night-owls including newspaper reporters, actors and drama critics who selected drinks from one of the largest soda fountains installed in New York.
 The fame of the pharmacy was further enhanced when Alexander hung a boxed-in thermometer at the front of the pharmacy.
 This was used for ‘official unofficial’ temperature readings for New York by various newspapers and made Hudnut’s Pharmacy a household name.

 In 1899, Alexander Hudnut’s health began to fail and by the end of the year he had sold his pharmacy business to the Hudnut & Hegeman Consolidated Drug and Chemical Company.
 However, by this time Richard was independent, having established his own pharmacy uptown at 925 Broadway, New York in 1892.